 Self-guided day trip from Krakow to Auschwitz

-There are also tours to Auschwitz where the company will guide you to the concentration camp and from there you will make your own way around the Auschwitz Memorial.
+There are also tours to Auschwitz, where the company will guide you to the concentration camp, and from there, you will make your way around the Auschwitz Memorial.
 The Kraków Pass includes a Skip-the-line ticket for Auschwitz-Birkenau and a guided tour.

 Making a booking to visit Auschwitz

-You can book tickets to the Auschwitz Birkenau Memorial Site on the official website or you can book a variety of day tours from places such as Krakow and Warsaw.
-There are so many Auschwitz tour packages available so take your time in selecting what is best for you.
+You can book tickets to the Auschwitz Birkenau Memorial Site on the official website or book various day tours from places such as Krakow and Warsaw.
+There are so many Auschwitz tour packages available, so take the time to select what is best for you.

 Visiting Auschwitz with a guide

-If it is your first visit to Auschwitz a guide is an amazing way to learn what actually took place at the concentration camp.
+If it is your first visit to Auschwitz, a guide is an amazing way to learn what took place at the concentration camp.

 Auschwitz ticket prices with tour

-You can organise a guided tour of Auschwitz-Birkenau through the website or if you are needing to visit Auschwitz from Krakow or another city you can organise a day trip to Auschwitz that includes a guided tour.
+You can organise a guided tour of Auschwitz-Birkenau through the website, or if you need to visit Auschwitz from Krakow or another city, you can organise a day trip to Auschwitz that includes a guided tour.

 Visiting Auschwitz without a guide

 Can you visit Auschwitz without a guide?
-You can but it concerned me that many people visit Auschwitz-Birkenau Memorial without a guide and many of the horrors here are lost to them.
+You can, but it concerned me that many people visit the Auschwitz-Birkenau Memorial without a guide, and many of the horrors here are lost to them.

-A self-guided tour of Auschwitz we believe is a good option for families with older kids.
-It gives you the option to go at your child’s pace and you can control some of what they will see.
+We believe a self-guided tour of Auschwitz is a good option for families with older kids.
+It allows you to go at your child’s pace and control some of what they see.

-There are plenty of signs around the camp that will describe what happened in certain places and significant sights.
+Plenty of signs around the camp will describe what happened in certain places and significant sights.
 They are very explanatory and very well written.

-In most of the buildings at this dark tourism site, there is a lot of information about what happened at the camp and in certain rooms.
+There is a lot of information about what happened at the camp and in certain rooms in most of the buildings at this dark tourism site.

 Getting into Auschwitz (entry ticket, security, and guided tour headset)